 Fresh air and simple pleasures are good for the soul.
 Camping is guaranteed to slow you down, remind you of the bigger picture and it’s also pretty good for the hip pocket.
 Plus, now that you can't just jump on a flight to Bali, it's the perfect time to discover the magic in your own backyard.

 WA is full of amazing locations to pitch your tent and create some lifelong memories.
 After all, there’s nothing like a pile of canvas, pegs and rope to bring people together and learn the true meaning of teamwork.

-Marshmallows at the ready, we have a run-down of the best camping spots south of Perth, from Serpentine all the way down to Esperance.
+Marshmallows at the ready, we have a run-down of the best camping spots in southern Western Australia, from Serpentine all the way down to Denmark.

 Serpentine National Park

 Less than an hour from Perth, Serpentine Falls is nestled in the Darling Ranges and is the perfect weekend away with plenty to do whether you are travelling solo or have a group of friends to keep you company.
 Take the togs and jump in for a dip at the falls and go for a wander around the historic town of Jarrahdale.
 We'd usually tell you to treat your tastebuds to an award-winning lunch at Millbrook Winery before heading back to camp, but they'll be keeping their doors closed until Phase Three along with most other eateries in Jarrahdale, so for now, pick up some tasty treats from your local before you hit the road.

 With a name like Honeymoon Pool you know there are going to be some beautiful views in store.
 Part of the Wellington National Park, you will find a swimming platform, BBQs and picnic sites surrounded by the shade of peppermint trees.
 For those of us that aren’t born water babies, you will still probably end up jumping in the depths of the pool—just don’t expect hot showers at this camping pick!